Access Codes & EHU

 Access Codes

-For the safety and security of the site, there are access codes are required for vehicle gates and to enter the building.
+For the safety and security of the site, there are access codes are required for vehicle gates and to enter the Campsite Building (showers and toilets).

-Codes will be emailed to you at lunchtime on the first day of your stay.
+Codes will be emailed to you on the morning of the first day of your stay.
 If you do not receive this email please contact us for the relevant code.
 Please also check your spam folder in case the email ends up there.
-Access codes change regularly but can be requested in advance.
+Access codes change regularly.
+If they are changed during your stay you will receive an email or WhatsApp message about it.

-Our outlets are standard blue 240v IP44 electrical connectors protected by a Residual Current Device (RCD) for safety designed to cut off the supply in the event of a fault in your connecting lead, caravan or appliance.
+• Our outlets are standard blue 240v IP44 electrical connectors protected by a Residual Current Device (RCD) for safety designed to cut off the supply in the event of a fault in your connecting lead, caravan or appliance.
+If you want to use them you need to bring your own cable.

-• Our hookups are designed for light loads and for safety are restricted to a maximum load of 6 Amps - approx. 1.3kW
+• Our 6amp hookups are designed for extremely light loads and for safety are restricted to a maximum load of 6 Amps - approx. 1.3kW (1300watts)

 • You must have integral RCD (Residual Current Device) and MCB (Miniature Circuit Breaker) IP44 Weatherproof Unit